hashnfv/hashnfv-multisite/docs/release/userguide/multisite.admin.usage.rst

 The challenge to distribute KeyStone service into each region is the KeyStone backend.
 Different token format has different data persisted in the backend.

+* Fernet: Tokens are non persistent cryptographic based tokens and validated online by the Keystone service.
+Fernet tokens are more lightweight than PKI tokens and have a fixed size.
+Fernet tokens require Keystone deployed in a distributed manner, again to avoid inter region traffic.
+The data synchronization cost for the Keystone backend is smaller due to the non- persisted token.

 * UUID: UUID tokens have a fixed size.
 Tokens are persistently stored and create a lot of database traffic, the persistence of token is for the revoke purpose.
 UUID tokens are validated online by Keystone, call to service will